KanverB/G7_VidAccel-A_FPGA_Accelerated_Video_Streaming_Service/README.md

 --------ece342_vga_bmp.sv: testbench to show output as a bitmap.

 ----------tb_frames\: Directory containing a variety of test images in .png and .ppm format.

-No test images are listed here in the ReadME.
+------------\*.ppm and \*.png images: A variety of test images used in the testbench for the encoder and decoder.

 ----constraints/: Directory containing constraints for our boards SD Card pins.